 HELSINKI — Sweden is pursuing an ambitious "government-to-government" multibillion dollar (US) project to sell Saab's Gripen-NG fighter to India.

-The Gripen-NG was tentatively offered to India during meetings between senior Swedish and Indian government officials in Mumbai on Feb.
-14-15.
+The Gripen-NG was tentatively offered to India during meetings held between senior Swedish and Indian government officials in Mumbai on Feb.
+14-and Feb 15.
 Saab was a participant in at least one of the meetings.

 Saab was part of a Swedish government-sponsored, high-powered trade group that comprised many of Sweden's leading industrial corporations, including Ericsson, Volvo, ABB, Scania and BAE Systems Hägglunds AB.